grommet/grommet-starter-existing-app/README.md

 We now have a 1:1 parity with the original example.

-We change the app font color through the `colors.text` entry.
-Keep in mind that you can create colors with any name, `light-2` was just an example.
+Notice that we started to add custom colors in our theme.
+You can create colors with any name, `light-2` was just an example.
+Another great feature that is available to you is to use one color that has two variations: `dark` and `light`.
+This is very useful when you want to apply a different color depending on your context.
+For example, use a light text color in a dark background, and vice-versa.
+We have created this [codesandbox](https://codesandbox.io/s/213mry1mnj) with more details on color usage.

 You can also add new `edgeSize` and `elevation` names, for example:

 ```javascript
 const anotherTheme = {